gemfire/spring-data-for-vmware-gemfire/documentation/reference/bootstrap.md

 overrides the other.
 Rather, they compliment each other when different Region entry expiration policies, such as TTL and TTI, are configured.

 All <code>@Expiration</code>-based annotations apply only to Region entry values.
-Expiration for a Region is not covered by [spring-data-gemfire-name]'s expiration annotation support.
-However, [vmware-gemfire-short-name] and [spring-data-gemfire-name] do let you set Region expiration by using the [spring-data-gemfire-name] XML namespace, as follows:
+Expiration for a Region is not covered by Spring Data for VMware GemFire's expiration annotation support.
+However, GemFire and Spring Data for VMware GemFire do let you set Region expiration by using the Spring Data for VMware GemFire XML namespace, as follows:

 ```